wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 -ref name_of_project

-change this to the name of your project.
+change "name_of_project" to the name of your project.

 --quick

-paste the full path to the directory that contains the fasta file with the 18S or 28S seed.
+After "--quick" paste the full path to the directory that contains the fasta file with the 18S or 28S seed.

 --end 4